 I disapprove of what you say, but I will defend to the death your right to say it.

 It's not who I am, but what I do that defines me

 Cleaned up the page a little bit more and I am happy to announce the not-so-triumphant return of my Ramble/Rants section.
 Sort of.
 Back by popular demand (and by that I mean, like, three PMs over the course of like a year...) is my Twilight rant, along with the possibility of other ramble/rants being added as well.

 Anyway, this profile is still ridiculously long, so as always, if you are only here to see my fics, scroll all the way down or hit the 'hide bio' button at the top of the page to get there faster.

 A BIT ABOUT ME:

 Occupation: Stressed-out college student

-I love writing, reading, science fiction, Greek mythology, pizza, coffee and pretending that I'm not totally inept at everything.
+I love writing, reading, science fiction, Greek mythology, Batman, pizza, coffee and pretending that I'm not totally inept at everything.
 I'm a supporter of Equal Rights for everyone, an atheist who believes everyone has the right to believe in whatever god or gods they want, a crime procedural addict and prone to write crappy, emo poetry that no one is ever allowed to read.

 I love cold weather, angst, characters with daddy issues, bittersweet endings, tragic romance, and hate-ships.
 I've been known to be bitchy, sarcastic, and rude, insightful, rambling, and obsessive.
 Sam Winchester breaks my heart into little pieces and my fondest dream is to have my very own baby Hellhound.